 To learn about the differences between non-cascading and cascading, check out The Differences Between Enabled and Disabled Cascading Goals.

 When you enter the Cascade view, you will initially only see parent goals.
 Expanding the goal will display any aligned child goals.
 You can also use the search bar and filter to find a goal of any level without manually clicking through each layer.

 In the image above, the arrows show the structure between:

 - Company goals

 - Individual goals

 - Key results for individual goals

 You can continue to expand each goal until you reach the key results for individual contributor's goals.
-You can have as vast a network of interconnected goals based on your company needs.
+You can have as vast a network of interconnected goals based on your company's needs.

 When entering tree view initially, you will only see parent goals (1).
-By clicking the grey bubble containing the number of aligned goals and the > symbol, you will expand the goal structure to see a second layer (2).
+By clicking the grey bubble, you will expand the goal structure to see a second layer (2).
 You can continue to expand these layers to display individual goals (3) and their key results (4).